frnsys/geiger/README.md

 If you are developing and need to reload Geiger a lot, you are in for a bad time.
 The phrase and Word2Vec models take a very long time to load.

-Fortunately, things are setup so that you can run each of these in their own separate process, which don't need to be reloaded.
+Fortunately, things are setup so that you can run each of these in their own separate processes, which don't need to be reloaded.
 If you set `remote=True` in `config.py`, the functions which rely on the phrase and Word2Vec models will call out to these separate processes instead of loading the models directly.
+Just make sure you set `remote=False` when deploying for production.

 Then you can run these processes separately like so: